treeverse/lakeFS/docs/setup/virtual-host-addressing.md

 Some systems require S3 endpoints (such as lakeFS' [S3 Gateway](../understand/architecture.md#s3-gateway)) to support [virtual-host style addressing](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html){: target="_blank" }.

-lakeFS supports this, but requires some configuration in order to extract the bucket name (used as the repository ID) from the host address.
+lakeFS supports this, but requires some configuration in order to extract the bucket name (used as the lakeFS repository ID) from the host address.

 For example: